 Attorney Teams will have several opportunities to present oral arguments against teams from other delegations in front of both KYA Justices as well as volunteer legal professionals.
 Teams will present oral arguments both at the hotel as well as at the Capitol, with the order depending on which tag (Red/Blue) your delegation is assigned.

 When Attorneys are not presenting oral arguments, they will work with the Attorney General in the Constitutionality Room to draft advisory opinions on the constitutionality of legislation in the Commonwealth House and Senate.
 If a bill is passed by both the House and Senate, the Attorney General will present the advisory opinion on that bill to the Governor.

 Oral Argument Showcase | Day 3

-After all preliminary rounds of oral arguments are complete, 4 individual advocates (from 4 different teams/delegations) will be selected as Outstanding Advocates.
+After all preliminary rounds of oral arguments are complete, 4 individual attorneys (from 4 different teams/delegations) will be selected as Outstanding Attorneys.
 They will be paired together – 2 representing each side of the case – to present oral arguments during the Showcase Round on the final morning of KYA.

-Awarded to the highest ranking appellate and appellee advocate teams based scores from 3 rounds of oral arguments as determined by student justices and legal professionals.
+Awarded to the highest ranking appellate and appellee Attorney Teams based scores from 3 rounds of oral arguments as determined by student justices and legal professionals.

-Based on their performance and scoring by justices/legal professionals during preliminary rounds of oral arguments, 4 advocates will be selected as Outstanding Advocates to participate in our Judicial Showcase on the final morning of KYA.
+Based on their performance and scoring by justices/legal professionals during preliminary rounds of oral arguments, 4 attorneys will be selected as Outstanding Attorneys to participate in our Supreme Court Showcase on the final morning of KYA.

-Based on the final opinion and scoring of our KYA Supreme Court, the two Outstanding Advocates representing one side of the case will be named the winners of the Judicial Showcase.
+Based on the final opinion and scoring of our KYA Supreme Court, the two Outstanding Attorneys representing one side of the case will be named the winners of the Showcase.